Glas (TV channel): Technical capacities

-Glas is equipped by modern digital equipment.
+Glas was equipped by modern digital equipment.
 Studio of virtual reality gives an opportunity to implement new visual means and create programs real-time with post-production.
 Currently, technology of virtual reality is used in production of commercials, music clips, documentaries and feature films.
 Such studios save expenses on manufacturing and assembling of decorations, outdoor shootings, and permanent refitting of studios.

 Programs, produced by Glas

 Cognitive and entertainment programs for kids and youth: